isomerpages/sciencecentre-emag/pages/Decoding AI.md

 Meng Hwee Lim.
 The episode was produced, written, edited, and sound engineered by Jamie Uy.
 Sound recording and post-production assistance was provided by Lydia Konig and Joyce Sia.
-The episode graphics were designed by Vanessa Ng and podcast cover art was illustrated by Vikki Li Qi.
+The episode graphics were designed by Vanessa Ng and Jamie Uy.
+The podcast cover art was illustrated by Vikki Li Qi.
 The background music "Data Flow" and "Spatial" was created by Fugu Vibes.
 Special thanks to Dr. Ayesha for coming on the show.</p>
 </div>
 </details>
 </div>